 Since the NRC study and its publication in 2009, CRDF has backed research in antibacterial compounds including antibiotics that are used in human and animal health.
-Initially research focused on development of expanded screening assays, since HLB and CLas offer unique challenges to researchers.
+Initial research focused on development of expanded screening assays, since HLB and CLas offer unique challenges to researchers.
 This work has yielded a reproducible citrus graft assay, and more recently, a surrogate bacterial laboratory assay using the closely related Candidatus Liberibacter crescens.
-The latter allows for high throughput evaluation of antimicrobial candidates.
+This allows for high throughput evaluation of antimicrobial candidates.
 Finally, a soil assay also has been developed to investigate activity of soil-borne microbes or their by-products.

-The InnoCentive[TM] promotion showed the breadth of chemical compounds that have good activity.
-The Innocentive Challenge was a reward-based attempt to seek solvers who had candidate antimicrobial materials that they felt might be useful against CLas.
-Based on screening the candidates submitted, and subsequent discussions with commercial partners, we have narrowed these submissions to 11 compounds to evaluate further.
-In turn this has guided our development of 5 strategies for advancement to field trials and possible registration.
+The InnoCentive[TM] promotion showed the breadth of chemical classes of compounds that have activity.
+The Innocentive[TM] Challenge was a reward-based attempt to seek solvers who had candidate antimicrobial materials that they felt might be useful against CLas.
+Based on screening the candidates submitted, and subsequent discussions with commercial partners, these submissions were narrowed down to 11 compounds to evaluate further.
+In turn, this has guided the development of 5 strategies for advancement to field trials and possible registration.
 Each of these strategies, referenced in the table below, face different regulatory, technical and commercial risks.